 To get the most out of life we need to be resilient, there are going to be bad days; we need to be responsive, rather than merely passive towards our environment and the people within it; and we need a rhythm to keep us moving, learning and growing.

-Furthermore, the things we tend to value such as our families, friends, homes, careers, educations, physical and mental wellbeing etc. tend to take a lot of time and commitment.
-To keep at these things, we need to persist, in a regular fashion, with some sort of routine and rhythm of activity.
-Rome wasn’t built in a day, nor were any of my relationships.
+Furthermore, the things we tend to value such as our families, friends, homes, careers, educations, physical and mental well-being etc. tend to take a lot of time and commitment.
+But it’s not a call to work miracles.
+As my father would say ‘show up’.

 And finally, a hypothesis about interesting people